darekaze/SpaceWx/src/data/articles/phenomena/en/coronal-mass-ejections.md

 Coronal mass ejections (CMEs) are explosive outbursts of **plasma** from the Sun's **corona**.
 They contain billions of tons of coronal materials (mostly protons and electrons) and carry an embedded magnetic field.

 The more explosive CMEs generally begin when highly twisted magnetic field structures contained in the Sun's lower corona, become too stressed and realign into a less tense configuration – a process called magnetic reconnection.
-CMEs, travelling faster than the background solar wind speed, can generate a shock wave which can accelerate charged particles ahead of them – causing increased **solar radiation storm** (see ["Phenomenon : Solar Radiation Storms"](#/en/section/phenomena/solar-radiation-storm)) potential or intensity.
+CMEs, travelling faster than the background solar wind speed, can generate a shock wave which can accelerate charged particles ahead of them – causing increased **solar radiation storm** (see <a href="#/en/section/phenomena/solar-radiation-storm">"Phenomenon : Solar Radiation Storms"</a>) potential or intensity.

 ![0306_CME](./static/0306_CME.gif)
 *A coronal mass ejection on Feb.
 27, 2000.
 A CME blasts into space a billion tons of particles traveling millions of miles an hour.
 (Source: US National Aeronautics and Space Administration)*